Introduction

 After getting something like this as you output you can now progress to the next step django3.2 is the version used in this tutorial

-Creating your first django project
+Creating your first Django project

-As a beginner this is the point that would require allot more attention than the introductory aspect, yeah you are about to create your first backend project, for the tutorial sake we would be creating a todo appiclations as our first project i find this project more beginner friendly and it is easier for beginner to understand what is going on, let us move on you would need to open a new terminal or command prompt then copy the code bellow into it
+As a beginner this is the point that would require a lot more attention than the introductory aspect, yeah you are about to create your first backend project, for the tutorial sake we would be creating a todo application as our first project i find this project more beginner friendly and it is easier for beginner to understand what is going on, let us move on you would need to open a new terminal or command prompt then copy the code bellow into it

 #terminal